motherduckdb/wasm-client/examples/nypd-complaints/README.md

 ## Configuration

-Two pieces of nonstandard configuration are required:
+One piece of nonstandard configuration is required:

-- The NPM registry to use for the `@motherduckdb` scope is configured in [.npmrc](.npmrc).
-This is necessary while the MotherDuck WASM Client library package is [published here](../../README.md#installation), on GitHub, instead of the main NPM repository at [npmjs.com](https://www.npmjs.com/).

 - The necessary headers to trigger [cross-origin isolation](../../README.md#requirements) are set in [vite.config.ts](vite.config.ts).